-- 1. Checks will be presented when you pick up your exhibits.. - 2.
+- 1. Premium Checks will be distributed as follows: - 4H-FFA Members MUST help at the Tuesday cleanup after the fair to receive premium checks. - All other exhibitors' premium checks will be distributed at pickup in the Exhibit Building. - 2.
 Checks must be cashed within 30 days of check date.
 No checks will be reissued. - 3.
 Premiums may be given for meritorious exhibits. - 4.
 In the event that receipts of the Fair are insufficient to meet all expenses and to pay premiums in full, the Fair Association reserves the right to prorate the funds available for premiums among the respective winners. - 5.
 Payments made on a pro-rata share, though less than the amount published, shall constitute a full and complete discharge to any premium obligation.